-You can also create multicommand NetEx/eFT aliases using the NetEx/eFT escape character ! at the end of the line.
-Multicommand aliases are discussed further in the "Creating Multicommand NetEx/eFT Aliases" on page 80.
+You can also create multicommand eFT aliases using the eFT escape character ! at the end of the line.
+Multicommand aliases are discussed further in the "Creating Multicommand eFT Aliases" on page 80.

-Command Qualifiers Parameters SET [LOCal] ALia as alias [definition] [!]
-Where: SET (required) the verb for this command.
-REMOTE here tells NetEx/eFT to create a local a NetEx/eFT alias.
-The minimum spellings are ALias (required) the subject for this command.
-The minimum spelling is AL. ; (required) name of the new or existing alias in which you are attempting to define.
-If a portion of this is capitalized, that portion will be the minimum required spelling for the alias. definition (optional) the string definition of the alias command you are defining ! (optional) indicates the alias definition n continues on the next line.
+Command Qualifiers Parameters SET [LOCal] ALi las alias [definition] [!]
+REMote Where: SET (required) the verb for this command.
+LOCal or REMote REMOTE here tells eFT to create a local or re- FT alias.
+The minimum spellings are LOC and ALias (required) the subject for this comman nd.
+The minimum spelling is AL. alias g alias in which you are attempting to define.
+If ortion will be the minimum required spelling for definition (optional) the string definition of the alias command you are defining ! (optional) indicates the alias definition n continues on the next line.